microsoft/confidential-sidecar-containers/TECH-INFO.md

   Because this tool is running on a different process, remotefs has to wait until the expected file is available.
 This has a timeout of 10 seconds.

 - The keyfile is obtained from either SKR or the hardcoded key in the tool.
+If the key material released using SKR is an `RSA-HSM`, the tool uses the key derivation information to derive an octet key.

 - The encrypted file and the key file are passed to cryptsetup so that the encrypted file is exposed as an unencrypted block device under